asrashley/dash-live/README.md

 ## Installation

-Python 3.11 or greater is required by this application.
+Python v3.11 or greater and Node.js v20 or greater is required by this application.

 A `.env` needs to be created that contains